Six killed at random by an ex-student: What we know about the Nashville school attack

 The motive

-The killer’s motive remains unclear but Metro Nashville Police Chief John Drake said in a press conference on Monday that the mass shooting was “targeted”.
+Hale targeted the school but is not believed to have targeted individuals at the school.

+Over the course of their investigation, officers have discovered manifesto-like writings and apparent research into the facilities and entry points at Covenant.

-Hale had drawn a detailed map of the school ground, including potential entry points, and carried out surveillance of the building prior to massacre, he said.
+The shooter had drawn a detailed map of the building and conducted surveillance before carrying out the massacre, police said.

-“We have a manifesto, we have some writings we’re going over that pertain to this day, the actual incident,” said the police chief.
+"We have a manifesto, we have some writings that we’re going over that pertain to this date, the actual incident," the police chief told reporters on Monday.
+"We have a map drawn out of how this was all going to take place."

-“We have a map drawn out of how this was all going to take place.
-There’s right now a theory that we may be able to talk about later but it’s not confirmed, and so we’ll put that out as soon as we can.”

-He later told NBC News that investigators believe the shooter had “some resentment for having to go to that school”.
+He said in an interview with NBC News that investigators believe the killer had "some resentment for having to go to that school".

+Writings recovered from Hale also revealed that the attack was calculated and planned.

+Chief Drake told CBS Mornings on Tuesday that Hale had left behind a “cartoon” plan of the massacre and detailed maps of the scene as part of a “manifesto”.

 The school